-This link will take you to the login page to modify your voicemail settings.
-Need help?
+This link will take you to the Outlook Web App (OWA) login page.
+Once you're logged in, go to Options to modify your voicemail settings.

 You can now change your Community Network Password by logging into webmail at https://exmail.oregonstate.edu/exchange.
 Please follow the instructions on changing your password and choose a password that meets or exceeds our security requirements, and you will have a brand new password!

 Let us know how we can assist you with MyCN.